lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 Quantum teleportation is a beautifully simple example of performing classically controlled quantum operation to perform corrections in the circuit based on measurement outcomes.
-Coincidentally, it is one of the most fundamental protocols of quantum theory.
+It is also coincidentally one of the most fundamental protocols of quantum theory.
 Its name is slightly misleading.
 Think of it as data transfer for quantum data, with a slightly mind bending
 twist: at the time of the transfer, only classical data must be communicated between the sending and receiving parties.
-As a result of this protocol, quantum information can be transfered using plain old school classical communication channels!
+As a result of this protocol, quantum information can be transfered using plain old school copper wires
+(or any other classical communication channels)!

 This is predicated on one crucial action being performed before the start of the communication: for every qubit that should be transmitted, the parties must beforehand create and share among themselves a pair of qubits that will serve as the quantum resource during the protocol execution.
-This resource state is widespread enough that is got its own name, the Bell pair state.
+This resource state is widespread enough that it got its own name, the Bell pair state.
 It is written in Dirac notation as $\ket{00} + \ket{11}$.
 As the notation indicates, it as a state with perfectly correlated measurements: